 I was looking through photos the other day of our home when we purchased it, almost 5 years years ago, and I have to admit that I had forgotten how things looked around here when we bought it.
 We’ve changed nearly all the things and still want to change a couple more…

 Updating your house through renovation projects can improve its value quite considerably, so if you are considering selling your home, you might want to do some research first into any changes you can make to increase the price of your property.
+If you’re unsure of any renovations, you could even ask your contractors to create a 3D design of the remodel so you know exactly what it’s going to look like before committing to the changes.
 Some friends of ours have recently sold their house after a lengthy renovation project and have just purchased one of these fabulous Square One Condos.
 Condos are a great solution if you are looking for a home with less maintenance and we would definitely consider living in one in the future.

 But today I thought I would share our kitchen renovation more in detail.
 There are a lot of trends you can follow out there in the world of cabinetry and tile, but I feel like a kitchen is where sticking to classic elements will pay off for you in the end.
 That is why many people choose to have renovations professionally done.
 Hammerschmidt Los Altos Hills home remodeling services include kitchen remodels, bathrooms and full home rennovations, and they are one option out there.
 I know people who can not afford a whole new kitchen and have instead opted to get their cabinets re-painted, creating a whole new feel to their kitchen.
 If this is something you would like to consider you may want to Click Here for inspiration and ideas as to what changes you may want to make to your kitchen.
 Keep on reading to follow my kitchen story and discover how we changed our space.